gersteinlab/MOAT/README.txt

 (C) File List

-1) bigWigAverageOverBed: Required to compute the covariate signals of each genome bin in MOATsim.
+1) bigWigAverageOverBed: Required to compute the covariate signals of each genome bin in MOAT-s.
 Also used to retrieve precomputed Funseq scores.
 Must be in the MOAT directory.
 	*** THE 64-BIT LINUX VERSION OF THIS SCRIPT IS INCLUDED WITH MOAT.
 FOR OTHER VERSIONS USE THE FOLLOWING LINK.
 	Link: http://genome.ucsc.edu/goldenpath/help/bigWig.html (scroll to end of page)